 Green Tea Powder Face Mask Recipe

 If you don't want to spend money on a skin care product formulated with green tea, experiment by making your own mask.
 It's affordable and simple, requiring just two ingredients.
 Take one scoop of a green tea powder (about 1 tsp) with enough water to make it into a mask-like consistency.
-Use a matcha green tea powder like Kiss Me Organics Matcha Green Tea Powder ($13) since products labelled as such are processed in such a way that they may retain even more antioxidants than other types of green tea.
+Use a matcha green tea powder like Kiss Me Organics Matcha Green Tea Powder ($20) since products labeled as such are processed in such a way that they might retain even more antioxidants than other types of green tea.
 Matcha is also a great green tea to drink since it has a unique taste.

 How to Use it: Apply to your face, neck and chest area with a wide brush.
 It takes about five minutes to completely dry.
 Leave on for about 10 minutes before washing off with lukewarm water.